bokkypoobah/OrbsSubscriptionSmartContractAudit/audit/openzeppelin-code-review/token/ERC20/StandardToken.md

    * @param _to address The address which you want to transfer to
    * @param _value uint256 the amount of tokens to be transferred */
-  function transferFrom(address _from, address _to, uint256 _value) public returns (bool) {
+  // BK Ok - Any account can execute, as long as sufficient tokens have been approve()d for transfer by the _from account function transferFrom(address _from, address _to, uint256 _value) public returns (bool) {
+    // BK Ok - Cannot burn to 0x0
     require(_to != address(0));
+    // BK Ok
     require(_value <= balances[_from]);
+    // BK Ok
     require(_value <= allowed[_from][msg.sender]);

+    // BK Ok
     balances[_from] = balances[_from].sub(_value);
+    // BK Ok
     balances[_to] = balances[_to].add(_value);
+    // BK Ok
     allowed[_from][msg.sender] = allowed[_from][msg.sender].sub(_value);
+    // BK Ok - Log event
     emit Transfer(_from, _to, _value);
+    // BK Ok
     return true;
   }